danielhintz/memegen/README.md

 Make sure libpng is installed on your system and then simply compile.

-There is an install target in the makefile for copying to /usr/bin/ so the script is available globally.
+There is an install target in the makefile for copying to /usr/bin/ so the script is available globally, this needs to be run as super user.

 To install locally just copy it to somewhere that your user has in the $PATH